reflexive-communications/civi-zero/README.md

 -   `bin/init-test-DB.sh`: Initialize test DB.
 It's possible to use a separate DB for testing so unit tests won't mess up your database.

     ```
-    init-test-DB.sh INSTALL_DIR
+    init-test-DB.sh [INSTALL_DIR]

-    INSTALL_DIR:    Installation dir (the same dir where you installed in step #4)
+    INSTALL_DIR:    Installation dir (the same dir where you installed in step #4).
+Defaults to civi-zero project dir.
     ```

 -   `bin/tests.sh`: To run said unit tests on extensions.